3. The Fading Crown

 Galadriel takes council with her thoughts and receives Aragorn, who seeks refuge at Lórien's borders.

+The praise of spring, sweeter than honey, flows freely from Elven-harps into the swift River.
+But no spring can rival the lost colours of Doriath, while the nightingales warbled and Tinúviel yet lived.
 Beyond the lees of your woods the darkness is gathering, but beneath the malinornë the Elves are singing.
-Arrayed you are again in the favors of spring.
-Yet no spring can rival the lost colours of Doriath, while the nightingales warbled and Tinúviel yet lived.
-At your knee the sweet runnels gather in silvery pools, reflecting your splendid wreath, but on the turf of Túna the azured harebells are not slain by frost and the music does not cease.
+At your knee a thousand runnels gather in silvery pools, reflecting your splendid wreath, but on the turf of Túna the azured harebells do not fall into frost and the music does not cease.

-Alas, it must be so.
 For now, tried and weary he is come to the halls of my house, seeking refuge and comfort, knowing not what treasures may lie here.
-I have foreseen this in the Mirror: out of the wild fields of the North he shall rise, one who bears the fate of this Age.
+I have foreseen this in the Mirror.

 In shape he is like the Kings of Númenor of old, tall and grim; the Sea-light is in his countenance.
 In bearing and thoughts he is indeed very like a lord of the Eldar, wise and far-seeing, though his spirit is strange and fey to me -- the fates of Men are hidden to even the Wise.